5GZORRO/issm-mec-cnmp/README.md

 Perform the below before the deployment

-Log into ACM hub cluster
+Log into OCM hub cluster

 Configure the git-subscription channel to point to fiveg packages github